antarctica/lantern/docs/outputs.md

 Jinja2 templates are used for including variables in JavaScript files.

 Checks are generated for a limited subset of these resources as indicative tests.

+A wildcard invalidation key is generated for all resources (which may invalidate non-updated resources).

 ## Site pages output